Maroutis/Audits/CodeHawks/Escrow/Audit_Report.md

 ## Summary

-A malicious user can impersonate a legitimate seller, manipulating the communication between the buyer and the actual seller.
-The attacker convinces the buyer to set up the escrow contract with the actual seller's address and a trusted arbiter, then impersonates the buyer to the seller.
-This allows the attacker to receive the product without paying, leaving the actual buyer at a loss when the seller initiates a dispute.
+An attacker can trick the buyer into creating an escrow contract for the attacker's benefit, leading to a loss for the buyer when the seller initiates a dispute.

 ## Vulnerability Detail

 This issue arises from a lack of safeguards against impersonation attacks within the system.
 An attacker can use this to trick buyers into creating escrow contracts for their benefit, leaving unsuspecting buyers at a loss.
 The scam works because the real seller, seeing a valid contract with their address, may provide the service or product to the malicious actor, mistaking them for the legitimate buyer.

+## Impact

+The attack scenario can lead to financial losses for the buyer and unnecessary disputes for the seller.
+Moreover, it can harm the reputation and trustworthiness of the platform.

+## Tools Used

+A detailed review of the code base was conducted to identify this issue.

 ## Recommendation

 It is recommended to implement additional security measures to prevent such impersonation attacks.
 This could include requiring some form of user verification or authentication when initiating a contract.
 Further, a secure channel for communication and contract initiation can be established between the buyer and seller, potentially using cryptographic techniques to verify each other's identities before the transaction.

-Additional safeguards such as education for users about potential scams, alerts for suspicious activity, and procedures for dispute resolution can also be useful in mitigating this type of risk.

 ## [H-02] Possibility of Unauthorized Direct Deployment of an Escrow Contract